Home

 I am an Assistant Professor in the Department of Agricultural and Resource Economics, at the University of Maryland, College Park.

 I am an energy and environmental economist.
 Much of my research focuses on interacting market distortions in U.S. energy markets.
-My recent work studies market power in U.S. coal transportation, and analyzes the extent to which decreasing coal markups may lead to incomplete pass-through of a carbon tax.
-I am currently working to quantify the extent to which the decline of the U.S. coal sector is causing carbon emissions to leak out of the country via coal exports.
+My work studies market power in U.S. coal transportation, and analyzes the extent to which decreasing coal markups may lead to incomplete pass-through of a carbon tax.
+I am currently working on a project that expands this analysis to the three-way bargaining problem between coal mines, railroads, and power plants.